Shirebrook

-Shirebrook is a town in the Bolsover district in Derbyshire, England.
-Close to the boundaries with the districts of Mansfield and Bassetlaw of Nottinghamshire, it had a population of 13,300 in 2001, reducing to 9,760 at the 2011 Census.
-It is on the B6407, and close to the A632 road, between Mansfield and Bolsover.

-The town is served by Shirebrook railway station, on the Robin Hood Line.
+Shirebrook is a town and civil parish in the Bolsover District of Derbyshire, England.
+It had a population of 13,300 at the 2021 Census.
+The town is on the B6407 road and close to the A632 road which runs between the towns of Mansfield, Worksop and Bolsover.
+The town is close to the Bassetlaw and Mansfield Districts of Nottinghamshire.